CoboVault/cobo-vault-docs/Integration_guide.md

 - guide 1
 - guide 2

+### Animated QR Codes

 ### Single-Sig
-currently we have integrate with a lot of well-knonw wallet, like electrum, BlueWallet, Wasabi Wallet, BTCPay, Spector etc. and also we provide and generic wallet model to other wallet or service who would like to integrate with us.
+currently we have integrated with a lot of well-known wallet, like electrum, BlueWallet, Wasabi Wallet, BTCPay, Spector etc. and also we provide and generic wallet model to other wallets or services who would like to integrate with us.

 #### Setup the watch-only wallet